xuandung38/cms-docs/plugin-language.md

 ### Customize swicher.

-If you want to custom language swicher, you can use this html instead of using `apply_filters`.
-It's located in `platform/plugins/language/resources/views/partials/switcher.blade.php`
+If you want to custom language swicher, you can modify this file: `platform/plugins/language/resources/views/partials/switcher.blade.php`

 ```
 @if ($supported_locales)